jao45gg/jao45gg/README.md

 ### Hello World, I'm João 👋

-## I'm a Web Developer and System Engineering Student at Universidade Federal de Minas Gerais !
+## I'm a Web Developer and System Engineering Student at Federal University of Minas Gerais !

 - ✍ You can find my projects in my [portfolio]
 - 🌱 I am now focused on learning Java
-- ⚡ Fun fact: My first contact with the programming world was when i was 13 years old
+- ⚡ Fun fact: My first contact with the programming world was when i was 13 years old on [Scratch](https://scratch.mit.edu)

-### Come talk with me on Linkeding !
+### Come talk with me on [Linkeding](https://www.linkedin.com/in/joaopedrosouzabraga/) !

 ### Languages and Tools: